MobileTeleSystems/onetl/docs/concepts.rst

 3. `Snapshot batch strategy <strategy/snapshot_batch_strategy.html>`_
 4. `Incremental batch strategy <strategy/incremental_batch_strategy.html>`_

-For example, an incremental strategy allows you to get only new data from the source each time you run DBReader:
+For example, an incremental strategy allows you to get only new data from the table:

 .. code:: python